Due to impending inclement weather, for Sun., Jan. 25, and Mon, Jan. 26, 2026, Berkshire

 In addition, our robust traditional day program is here for you to pursue courses

-To qualify you need to have a PQR and work in the field for a minimum of 20 hours
+To qualify you need to be working in childcare with young children for a minimum of

 Work in the field can be at a childcare center, before/after school care, family child